Kgkkjjj/OS/README.md

 # Open B OS Skeleton

-This repository contains a minimal skeleton for an experimental operating system written mostly in C with a small assembly boot file.
-It now features stub modules for thirty additional systems such as memory management, scheduling, filesystems and networking.
-These placeholders accompany the terminal, text editor, web browser and GUI components and are meant for further expansion.
+This repository contains a tiny educational kernel written mostly in C with a small assembly boot file.
+It demonstrates a very small terminal, text editor, web browser and GUI.
+Each component simply prints a short message to the screen when the kernel boots.

 ## Building